-Richard M. Rogan has been Executive Vice President of Marketing since November 1997 and President of Hub Highway Services since May 1995.
+Richard M. Rogan has been Executive Vice President of Marketing since November 1997 and was President of Hub Highway Services from May 1995 through February 2002.
 Prior to joining the Company, Mr. Rogan was Executive Vice President of National Freight, Inc. from May 1993 to April 1995.
 Prior to that, Mr. Rogan was with Burlington Motor Carriers, Inc., where he served as President and Chief Executive Officer from March 1988 to April 1993 and as an Executive Vice President from July 1985 to February 1988.
 Mr. Rogan's transportation career spans 25 years and includes earlier assignments with the Illinois Central Railroad, North American Van Lines and Schneider National.
 He received a Bachelor of Business Administration degree from Loyola University of Chicago in 1962 and a Master of Business Administration degree from the Wharton School of the University of Pennsylvania in 1963.
 He has served on the Board of Directors of the ATA Foundation as well as the Interstate Truckload Carrier Conference ("ITCC").
 He is a past Chairman of the ITCC Highway Policy Committee and has also served on the Advisory Board of the Trucking Profitability Strategies Conference at the University of Georgia.

-Daniel L. Sellers has been the Company's Vice President of Information Services and Chief Information Officer since December 1998.
-Prior to joining the Company, Mr. Sellers was Vice President of Information Systems with Humana, Inc. from February 1997 to December 1998.
-Prior to that, Mr. Sellers was Vice President and General Manager of OmniTracs software with Qualcomm, Inc. from November 1993 to February 1997.
-Mr. Sellers also worked in the transportation industry for 15 years with Schneider National, Inc. in a variety of positions, including as Vice President and Chief Information Officer of Information Systems.
-He received a Bachelor of Business Administration from the University of Cincinnati in 1978 and a Masters in Business Administration from the University of Wisconsin Graduate School of Business in 1983.
-Mr. Sellers is a past member of the American Trucking Association's Management Systems Council.
+Dennis R. Polsen has been the Company's Vice President - Chief Information Officer since September 2001.
+From March 2000 through August 2001, Mr. Polsen was the Company's Vice-President of Application Development.
+Prior to joining the Company, Mr. Polsen was Director of Applications for Humana, Inc. from September 1997 through February 2000 and spent 14 years prior to that developing, implementing, and directing transportation logistics applications at Schneider National, Inc. Mr. Polsen received a Bachelor of Business Administration in May of 1976 from the University of Wisconsin, Milwaukee and a Masters in Business Administration in May of 1983 from the University of Wisconsin Graduate School of Business.
+Mr. Polsen is a past member of the American Trucking Association.

 David C. Zeilstra has been the Company's Vice President, Secretary and General Counsel since July 1999.
 From December 1996 through June 1999, Mr. Zeilstra was the Company's Assistant General Counsel.
-Prior to joining the Company, Mr. Zeilstra was an associate with the law firm of Mayer, Brown and Platt from September 1994 through November 1996.
+Prior to joining the Company, Mr. Zeilstra was an associate with the law firm of Mayer, Brown & Platt from September 1994 through November 1996.
 Mr. Zeilstra received a Juris Doctor degree from the Duke University School of Law in 1994 and a Bachelor of Arts degree from Wheaton College in 1990.